 Andrea Callard (Founding Member) is an artist and filmmaker preoccupied with how life feels inside each landscape.
 Her early films and videos from the 1974-1984 have almost all been preserved and are being screened around the world.
 Her industrial work documents the inventive recycling practices of Green Planet 21 in the western United States.
 In New York City, Callard works with the XFR Collective, Inc. to keep early audiovisual work by artists and activists visible.
 Still a member of Collaborative Projects, Inc. (COLAB), her 1980 photographs documented the iconic Times Square Show and have been published in numerous works of art history.

-Marie Lascu is a graduate of NYU’s Moving Image Archiving and Preservation (MIAP) M.A. program.
-She currently works as the Audiovisual Archivist for Crowing Rooster Arts, a non-profit that has spent 20 years documenting the arts and political struggles of Haiti, and as an archival consultant for the Film Society of Lincoln Center.
-She is a co-founder of Activist Archivists (2011-2015), co-organized the 2015 Personal Digital Archiving Conference hosted by MIAP, and is the 2016 recipient of the Society of American Archivists Spotlight Award.
+Marie Lascu is the A/V Archivist for Crowing Rooster Arts, a non-profit that has spent 20 years documenting the arts and political struggles of Haiti, Digital Archivist for Ballet Tech, an NYC public school for dance, and Project Manager for the Regional Media Legacies project.
+She also works as an independent archival consultant with organizations such as Third World Newsreel and the Community Archiving Workshop subcommittee.
+She is a graduate of NYU’s M.A. in Moving Image Archiving and Preservation program (’12), and is the 2016 recipient of the Society of American Archivists Spotlight Award.